Germany Schulz: University of Michigan

 Schulz returned to coaching in 1913 as the line coach and chief assistant coach for Fielding H. Yost at Michigan.
-He held that position for three seasons from 1913–1915.
+He held that position for three seasons from 1913 to 1915.
 While working as an assistant coach at Michigan, Schulz has been credited with introducing the technique of overshifting a lineman on defense.
 In 1913, Schulz developed a new blocking technique by shifting one of the linemen.
 Coach Yost was unconvinced until Schulz performed a demonstration using Michigan's left guard Royce Traphagen.
 Schulz first put Traphagen in the line position designated by Yost, Schulz lined up on the other side of the line and charged, "almost wrecking Traphagen".
 Then, Schulz had the groggy Traphagen line up in the spot designated by Schulz, and when Schulz charged he missed.
 Schulz implemented the overshift technique during the 1913 season.

 In late November 1915, Schulz's mother, Sophia Schulz, died at age 65.
 Two days after her death, Schulz announced that he was withdrawing from the Michigan coaching staff, though it was noted at the time that several Midwestern universities were working to get Schulz as their head coach.

 In January 1916, the Fort Wayne Sentinel reported that Schulz was back to work at his old position in the general testing room at the Fort Wayne Electric works, after an absence of two years.

 Kansas State

 In September 1916, Schulz returned to coaching as the assistant athletic director at Kansas State Agricultural College, now known as Kansas State University.
 Schulz spent four years in Manhattan, Kansas, working as an assistant under head coach Zora G. Clevenger.
 When Kansas State beat Southwestern 53–0, the Fort Wayne paper ran a story: "Germany's Team Wins."
 During the first three years under Schulz and Clevenger, the Wildcats went 16–4–1 and outscored their opponents 464–90.
 However, in 1919, Kansas State gave up 109 points (more than in the three prior seasons combined) and finished with a 3–5–1.
 Schulz announced his resignation in January 1920.

 In a draft registration card completed in September 1918, Schulz identified his occupation as an athletic coach for the Kansas Agricultural College at Manhattan, Kansas.
 During World War I, Schulz also served as the athletic director at Fort Riley in Kansas.
 He was assigned to direct athletic exercises for the men serving at the camp.
-At the time of the 1920 United States Census, Schulz was listed as an athletic coach living in Manhattan, Kansas.
+At the time of the 1920 United States census, Schulz was listed as an athletic coach living in Manhattan, Kansas.